You will study 4 core modules introducing you to the key areas of business.Term two

 How you will be assessed

-Throughout the study programme you will be assessed by a mix of examinations, essays, reports, case study analyses and group work.
+Throughout the course you will be assessed by a range of different methods including examinations, class tests, essays, reports, presentations and group work.

 Foundations, Skills and Debates is a pivotal module for all first year students which supports the transition from formal education to the business school environmentFull details